sun-icon-medium Medium Light

 Description

-Our Sansevieria does great in a variety of light conditions and it’s likely the easiest houseplant for a forgetful plant parent.
+The snake plant, Sansevieria Laurentii, does great in a variety of light conditions and it’s likely the easiest houseplant for a forgetful plant parent.
 There’s really not much to it, but here are some tips to keep it growing:

 Watering